sbabcoc/TestNG-Foundation/README.md

 ```

 As shown above, we use the **`attachListeners()`** callback to attach <span style="color:blue">DriverManager</span> and <span style="color:blue">ExecutionFlowController</span>.
 The order in which listener methods are invoked is determined by the order in which listener objects are added to the chain.
 Listener _before_ methods are invoked in <span style="color:yellowgreen">last-added-first-called</span> order.
 Listener _after_ methods are invoked in <span style="color:yellowgreen">first-added-first-called</span> order.
 Only one instance of any given listener class will be included in the chain.

-## ExecutionFlowController

-To maintain its settings and state through all phases of each test, **Selenium Foundation** relies on the <span style="color:blue">ExecutionFlowController</span> listener.
-This **TestNG** listener propagates values stored as test attributes from one phase of test execution to the next.
-A bit of background about TestNG test attribute will be helpful in understanding the purpose of this listener.

-Each configuration method (i.e. - `@BeforeMethod` or `@AfterMethod`) and each test method executed by **TestNG** is given its own private data object to play with - the <span style="color:blue">ITestResult</span> object.
-Among its many responsibilities, the test result object maintains a set of named values - the <span style="color:yellowgreen">attributes</span> collection. **Selenium Foundation** uses this **TestNG** feature to store test-specific values such as driver instance, initial page object, configuration object, and local Selenium Grid process objects.

-The <span style="color:yellowgreen">attributes</span> collections are only accessible from the test result object within which they're stored, and each phase of test execution only provides direct access to the "current" test result object - the one owned by the configuration method or test method that's currently being executed.
-Values stored in the <span style="color:yellowgreen">attributes</span> collection of the `@BeforeMethod` method don't automatically get propagated to the <span style="color:yellowgreen">attributes</span> collection of the `@Test` method.
-Values stored in the <span style="color:yellowgreen">attributes</span> collection of the `@Test` method don't automatically get propagated to the <span style="color:yellowgreen">attributes</span> collection of the `@AfterMethod` method.

-For tests built on **Selenium Foundation**, we need all of the values stored during each phase of the test to be available to the subsequent phases.
-The task of propagating test attributes from one phase to the next is handled by <span style="color:blue">ExecutionFlowController</span>.
-After a `@BeforeMethod` method or test method is invoked, <span style="color:blue">ExecutionFlowController</span> extracts the <span style="color:yellowgreen">attributes</span> collection from this method's result object into its own thread-local storage.
-Before a test method or `@AfterMethod` method is invoked, <span style="color:blue">ExecutionFlowController</span> injects the values it stored from the previous phase into the <span style="color:yellowgreen">attributes</span> collection of this method's result object.

-Note that <span style="color:blue">ExecutionFlowController</span> propagates the entire <span style="color:yellowgreen">attributes</span> collection from phase to phase, not just the attributes created by **Selenium Foundation**.
-If your test code or page models create test attributes, these will be propagated as well.
-This provides a convenient, thread-safe way to persist values that are available through the entire test life cycle, which are only visible within the context of the test that created them.